Skip Navigation

 • BMI more than or equal to the 95th percentile: Obesity

-As per WHO, BMI values below 18.5 are underweight.
-If the body mass index of a person is between 18.5 and 29.5, then the person is healthy.
-However, deviations of body mass index below and above this range indicate health risks.
-A body mass index between 25 and 29.9 indicates that one is overweight, and a body mass index beyond 30 is obesity.
+As per WHO, BMI values below 18.5 are considered underweight.
+If a person's BMI is between 18.5 and 24.9, then the person is considered healthy.
+Deviations below or above this range indicate potential health risks.
+A BMI between 25 and 29.9 suggests that one is overweight, and a BMI above 30 is classified as obesity.
+To determine your BMI, you can use a BMI Calculator online.
 For clinical purposes, obesity can be divided into three categories:

 • Class 2: BMI between 35 and 39.9